BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-13-introducing-the-development-manager-a-scrum-master-s-best-friend.md

 **Ender Yuksel:** Hi Bill.
 So let me also introduce myself,my name is Ender and, just like Martin, I live and work in Denmark.
 And by education, I am a computer scientist software engineer, and I have taken different roles until now, including SCRUM master role.
 Currently, I'm doing management and this topic that's we are going to talk about today, which we can summarize as management in agile is very interesting and exciting for me.

 One of the things that we really try to focus here on the podcast is taking a look at different angles, how people approach agile.

 ### The article

 **Bill Raymond:** And this one really stood out for us because you both wrote an article and we found it on the Agile Alliance, and we'll provide a link to that in the show notes for the podcast.
-And it's titled, &quot;The Development Manager: A SCRUM Master's Best Friend.&quot; And we read it with great interest because one of the challenges that organizations have, and I know you're going to talk about this in the podcast, is we go and we say, we're going to do agility.
+And it's titled, "The Development Manager: A SCRUM Master's Best Friend."
+And we read it with great interest because one of the challenges that organizations have, and I know you're going to talk about this in the podcast, is we go and we say, we're going to do agility.
 And then we maybe take some sort of a framework like SCRUM or you know, pick a framework.
 And it says, here is how you should work together.
 And so you define how you're going to work together and how you're going to do things like sprints and things like that.
 But what we don't get into is how you actually organize yourselves.
 And it might be very different than what it looked like before and roles might change.

 **Bill Raymond:** And this is what we're excited about because you talked about the management role, because I think a lot of leaders and managers start to wonder, where do we fit when we start implementing these frameworks?

 ### Martin's Role at Alm.
 Brand